-As soon as practicable after receiving the investigative findings, the dean of students office, the dean of graduate studies office, the Provost's office, or the EOD office, as appropriate, will inform both parties of the outcome of the investigation in writing within seven days after receiving the recommendation and completing consultation with Institute counsel.
+As soon as practicable after receiving the investigative findings, the Dean of Students office, the Dean of Graduate Studies office, the Provost's office, the EOD office, or JPL Human Resources office, as appropriate, will inform both parties of the outcome of the investigation in writing, concurrently, within seven (7) days after receiving the recommendation.
+Any sanctions imposed against the respondent will be disclosed consistent with applicable law, including FERPA, Title IX of the Education Code, and the Clery Act.